 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-A card allowing the holder to transfer money electronically from their bank account when making a purchase.
+A card issued by a bank allowing the holder to transfer money electronically to another bank account when making a purchase.

 - ‘She lives within a strict budget, and the only plastic in her wallet is a debit card.’

 - ‘When you make a purchase with a debit card, the payment for the purchase is taken directly from your bank account.’

 - ‘Use your debit card for purchases or get cashback from a retailer’

 - ‘Use your debit card where you can and make the most of cashback offers at the supermarket and elsewhere.’

 - ‘Laser is encouraging people to use their debit card for their Christmas shopping.’